clubajax/dom/README.md

 # dom

-## Description

-`dom` is a convenience library for common DOM methods.
-Its primary function is to make it more finger-friendly to create, modify, and delete DOM nodes, and to add and remove styles and attributes.
+A convenience library for common DOM methods.
-There is some extended functionality as noted in the API docs below.

-## Support

-`dom` supports modern browsers, IE9 and up.
-Some modern DOM methods like `classList` are expected.

-This library uses UMD, meaning it can be consumed with RequireJS, Browserify (CommonJS), or a standard browser global.

-## Installation
+## Getting Started

+To install using bower:

+	bower install clubajax/dom --save

-You can clone the repository with your generic clone commands as a standalone repository or submodule.
+You may also use `npm` if you prefer.
+Or, you can clone the repository with your generic clone commands as a standalone repository or submodule.

 	git clone git://github.com/clubajax/dom.git